pydatasci-repos/pydatasci/README.md

 # Value Proposition
 *PyDataSci* is an open source, automated machine learning (AutoML) tool for data scientists that reduces the amount of code needed to perform best practice machine learning by 95%; ∴ more science with less code.

-It is an easily installable Python package that records experiments in a persistent, lightweight, and file-based database that automatically works on any operating system without any configuration required by the user.
-By tracking the samples indeces (IDs) and hyperparameters (settings) fed into each experiment, it makes machine learning reproducible.
-That is to say, it makes artificial intelligence less of a black box by bringing the scientific method to data science.
+It is a Python package that records experiments in a lightweight, file-based database that automatically works on any operating system without any configuration required by the user.
+By tracking the samples and settings fed into each experiment, it makes machine learning reproducible; less of a black box.

 Users can either (a) queue many experiments on their desktop/ server, or (b) delegate them to run in the *PyDataSci* cloud if they outgrow their local resources.
 From there, model performance metrics can be visually compared in interactive charts.
+It is designed to work within Jupyter notebooks, but works in any Python shell.

 ## TLDR
 ```python